JamesRoggeveen/hardmath2_data/README.md

 This repository contains a collection of mathematical benchmark problems designed for evaluating Large Language Models (LLMs) on mathematical reasoning tasks.

+## Building
+Save `.csv` file exported from Google Sheet to `raw_csv` folder and run `csv_to_yaml.py` to convert all of the `.csv` file sto `.yaml`.
+Then push the changes to remote and the `.yaml` file will automatically be converted to `.jsonl` and pushed to an anonymized HF repository.

+The `.csv` file should have a descriptive name for the types of problems in the file, with underscores instead of spaces.

 ## Data Format

 Each benchmark problem in the dataset is structured as a JSON object containing the following fields: